jf-xia/laradmin/README.md

 # Laradmin
-A laravel administrative interface which can help you build CRUD backend with low/no-code.
+A laravel administrative interface that can help you build a CRUD backend with low/no-code.
+Inspired by [laravel-admin](https://laravel-admin.org/docs/en/), but the difference is Laradmin builds backend base on metadata, not widgets and components that implement interfaces.

 ## Requirements
 PHP >= 7.2